wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 2.9.4 =
+* Fixed: a bug was preventing those users who were using the Refresh Interval feature from visualizing the stats
+* Fixed: a bug affecting the filter on browsers and operating system in the Right Now tab (thank you, Davide)
+* Updated: some new SQL optimizations have been implemented

 = 2.9.3 =
+* Fixed: minor bugs in the core tracking functionality, affecting the way tags associated to posts were recorded (thank you, [Neil](http://wordpress.org/support/topic/categories-vs-tags) and [Davide](http://www.davidetomasello.it/))
 * Updated: SQL optimizations have been implemented, your stats should now load a little faster
-* Fixed: minor bugs in the core tracking functionality, affecting the way tags associated to posts were recorded (thank you, [Neil](http://wordpress.org/support/topic/categories-vs-tags) and [Davide](http://www.davidetomasello.it/))
 * Updated: ip geolocation database (February 2013).
 Go to Settings > SlimStat > Maintenance tab > Update Geolocation DB to load the new data.

 = 2.9.2 =